Helping busy people write a book readers will love.

 1. Prepare to Write a Book

 Use this time-proven step to turn an idea into a premise.
 Adopt a storytelling structure.
 Develop interesting characters.
 Design an intriguing plot.
 Form external, internal, and philosophical themes.

 In one sentence, the premise gives a story’s big picture and writer’s development strategy.

 - 11 Tips on How to Create Your Story Premise BEFORE You Write

 - How to Write a Premise for a Book

-The universe of people populating a novel ranges from realistic to fantasy characters, and they show wide ranges of traits and behaviors.
-The preparation phase includes selecting the best characters to tell the story and creating backstories that shape their thoughts, choices, words, and actions.
+The preparation step includes selecting the best characters to tell the story and creating backstories that shape their thoughts, choices, words, and actions.